kellbell1220/TestLoan/README.md

 display the results properly.
 I made a for loop within the function to cycle through all of the different interest rates and used the += to add to the text area without deleting the previous results.

-## Notes

-figuring out the global text area and the += to keep all of my results is what took me the longest time.